creto-club/creto-blog/_posts/2021-09-23-welcome-to-the-creto-blog.md

 paginate: false
 ---

 **Digital marketing is hard**.
-Social, search, paid, influencers, referrals and a tons of other stuff to stay upto date with constantly.
+Social, search, paid, influencers, referrals and a ton of other stuff to stay upto date with constantly.
 What's even harder is doing digital marketing well enough to build a successful brand.

 We're building out this blog because there is a real lack of structured marketing content built specifically for consumer brands.